conneroisu/steroscopic-hardware/README.md

 3. **UI Refinement**: The web interface has all the necessary components but might benefit from additional user experience improvements.

-4. **Testing Coverage**: While there are tests for some components (like the PNG handling in the despair package), comprehensive test coverage across all packages would strengthen the project.
+4. **Testing Coverage**: While there are tests for some components (like the PNG handling in the despair package), comprehensive test coverage (which used to exist before a large refactor) across all packages would strengthen the project.

 # cmd